 The Swing Trader

-Swing traders typically trade over the course of a few days or a week.
-Unlike day traders, they don’t typically use a lot of leverage and almost always positions overnight.
+Swing traders have a typical trading style of a few days or a week.
+Unlike day traders, they don’t typically use a lot of leverage and almost always position overnight.
 Most swing traders use technical analysis strategies to predict trend reversals—or the swing in price from low to high or high to low—to capture the maximum gain from a price movement.

 For example, a swing trader may identify an inverse Head and Shoulders chart pattern that predicts a reversal in a downtrend.
 After the price breaks the neckline, the swing trader may enter into a long position and stay in the position until there’s a sign of a reversal lower.
 In that case, they may even sell the position and go short to capitalize on the downward trend.